marcosrachid/java8_oca_study/README.md

 length in arrays are public variables, not methods

-On Collections, to check it's size is used the method "size()".
+On Collections, to check its size is used the method "size()".

 ## Using Loop Constructs

-while structre: while(A) B, being A a boolean return condition, B will be ran only if condition A is true.
+while structure: while(A) B, being A a boolean return condition, B will be ran only if condition A is true.

 for structure: for(A;B;C) D, being A a initialization statement, ran before every statement.B is the conditional statement that needs a boolean return, ran after A. C is the update statement, but it's not ran before the first loop, it mean D runs before C. D is ran only if condition B is true.